mbourgey/CBW_CAN_module3/notes/_markdup1.md

-3% et 7%:  this is on the high side (because it is this is old data) this should be < 2% for 2-3 lanes per library
+5% is not to bad for old data.
+This should be < 2% for recent libraries if they are made using a PCRfree kits and if they are not oversequenced.